 Does KFC Really Make Its Gravy From Fryer Scraps?

 Colonel Sanders was known for being a bit shady, but he was very clear about one thing: KFC must serve wonderful gravy.
 But where, exactly, does KFC get this gravy?
 Maybe you haven't given the question much thought before, or maybe you decided you'd be better off not knowing the answer.
 Either way, it's difficult to imagine somebody actually making the stuff.
 If you discovered that the gravy flows from a faucet like tap water, or that it was sourced from a mysterious well somewhere in Kentucky, it would probably surprise you, but only a little.
-As it happens, however, we do know how KFC makes its gravy, and, at least in some cases, it uses a step that may sound gross but actually works wonders: using scraps from the fryer.
+As it happens, however, we do know how KFC makes its gravy (at least in the UK — we couldn't find reliable info on how the gravy is made in the US).
+It uses a step that may sound gross but actually works wonders: using scraps from the fryer.

-In the United Kingdom and at least some parts of the United States, KFC employees collect the browned bits of meat and juices from the bottom of the chicken fryer, referred to as "cracklings," and mix it with water — about 3 ½ liters for two scoops of cracklings.
-Then, the mixture is combined with a proprietary blend of ingredients (KFC does not specify what's in this blend, but it's likely a mix of chicken stock and flour) and thoroughly whisked before being put in a microwave and subsequently served.
+In the United Kingdom, KFC employees collect the browned bits of meat and juices from the bottom of the chicken fryer, referred to as "cracklings," and mix it with water — about 3 ½ liters for two scoops of cracklings.
+Then, the mixture is combined with a proprietary gravy mix and thoroughly whisked before being put in a microwave and subsequently served.

 Fryer scraps are great for gravy